Valhalla (steam yacht, 1892): Ownership by Joe Laycock

 Laycock had the yacht fitted with two Hotchkiss cannons and a Maxim machine gun.
-Most of the crew were ex Royal Navy and she had aboard a selection of rifles, pistols and cutlasses.
-For her maiden voyage of 9,632 miles; Laycock and ten idlers embarked from Southampton on 22 March 1893 for Madeira, around the Mediterranean (stopping off at Cannes for a family wedding), Constantinople, the Black Sea to Sevastopol and back to Cowes.
-Laycock later in 1894, had the firm of Howard Cox privately publish The Log of the Valhalla which covers this voyage in detail.
+Most of the crew were ex-Royal Navy and she had aboard a selection of rifles, pistols and cutlasses.
+For her maiden voyage of 9,632 miles, Laycock and ten idlers embarked from Southampton on 22 March 1893 for Madeira, around the Mediterranean (stopping off at Cannes for a family wedding), Constantinople, the Black Sea to Sevastopol and back to Cowes.
+In 1894, Laycock had the firm of Howard Cox privately publish The Log of the Valhalla, which covers this voyage in detail.

-He took her to Newport, Rhode Island for the America's cup of 1895-1896, and gave Lord Dunraven a lift home via New York on 28 September 1895.
-The race was notable for Dunraven's allegations of cheating by the winning American yacht, Defender (1895 yacht).
-Dunraven had been racing the British keel cutter Valkyrie III.
+He took her to Newport, Rhode Island, for the America's Cup of 1895-1896, and gave Lord Dunraven a lift home via New York on 28 September 1895.
+The race was notable for Dunraven's allegations of cheating by the winning American yacht, Defender.

 In October 1896 the Prince of Monaco was negotiating with Laycock for the purchase of the yacht, which he had seen in New York for the America's cup.
-The Prince wanted her for deep sea and scientific experiments.
-A role she would later undertake for Crawford.
+The Prince wanted her for deep sea and scientific experiments, a role she would later undertake for Crawford.

 Laycock eventually sold her in October 1897.